Snowplow parenting is a style of parenting where the parents constantly force obstacles and challenges out of their kids’ paths.

 The aim is to keep them focused on their list every morning before they internalize it and manage their morning tasks independently.

-We should avoid telling our children about their commitments and just ask them which one comes next.
+We should avoid telling our children about their commitments and ask them what comes next.

 Conclusion

-Although all good parents want their children to succeed, their decisions can also be detrimental to their children’s lives.
+Although all good parents want their children to succeed, their decisions can also harm their children’s lives.

-I would not advise any parent to adopt snowplow parenting as it restricts a child from revealing their true potentials and maximizing their abilities.
+I would not advise any parent to adopt snowplow parenting, as it restricts children from revealing their true potential and maximizing their abilities.

 Snowplow parenting prevents children from learning how to deal with obstacles and challenges early in life, which would affect them in the long run.

-If parents do everything for their kids, it deprives them of the resiliency that comes from overcoming obstacles, as well as the important life skills that come from picking themselves up after a fall and taking on more responsibilities.
+If parents do everything for their kids, it deprives them of the resiliency that comes from overcoming obstacles and the important life skills that come from picking themselves up after a fall and taking on more responsibilities.

 And the parents also rob themselves of a future in which they are not parenting an adult.